ydb-platform/benchhelpers/tpcc/postgres/README.md

     --max-connections 1000
 ```

 Note, that warmup and time are in seconds.
 By default the benchmark uses just 16 loader threads.
+The `--max-connections` flag controls the total number of connections to the database, i.e. if you run TPC-C on `n` machines, each machine will have `max-connections / n` connections to the database.
+The `--java-memory` flag controls the amount of memory allocated to the Java process running the TPC-C client.
+Keep in mind, that if you start multiple instances of TPC-C on the same machine, you need to adjust the `--java-memory` flag accordingly.

 If you have already executed the benchmark, you can use the `--run-phase-only` flag to reuse existing data and skip the loading phase.
 This will save you time on data generation.
 Also just to load the data and skip benchmark execution, use the `--no-run` flag.